Google has rescinded on last year’s promise to ensure all Lollipop devices would offer full-disk encryption as a default setting.

 It turns out that Google actually changed its policy on disk encryption after making the promise.
 It now reads as follows (all emphasis is Google’s):

 “For devices supporting full-disk encryption, the full-disk encryption SHOULD be enabled all the time after the user has completed the out-of-box experience.”

-It continued: “While this requirement is stated as SHOULD for this version of the Android platform, it is very strongly RECOMMENDED as we expect this to change to MUST in the future versions of Android.”
+It continued: “While this requirement is stated as SHOULD for this version of the Android platform, it is very strongly RECOMMENDED as

 This means that Google is now requiring devices to support encryption (as was previously the case), but it doesn’t actually have to be on by default.